 Alberta started the process of creating Agricultural Offsets protocols as part of the province’s overall carbon offset program a decade ago.
 It was considered too expensive to directly measure carbon in the soil and the idea of carbon sequestration through soil was still developing.
 Calculating whole farm carbon stocks was even more daunting at the time.

 Times have changed.
-Using the University of Sydney Soil Organic Carbon (SOC) Measurement protocol we can measure the total carbon stored in the soil of Alberta’s farms.
+Using optimized, stratified random sampling and advances in GIS mapping, data algorithms, and modeling, it is possible to cost-effectively measure and re-measure soil organic carbon to audit soil carbon changes across farms and regions. we can measure the total carbon stored in the soil of Alberta’s farms.
 With this data, we can empower farmers to make their own decisions in management practices that facilitate carbon sequestration in soil.
 Allowing more practices and more land to come under the current offsets program will contribute to the economy and create a new revenue stream for producers.

-Food Water Wellness Foundation is working with producers, scientists, industry and governments to develop a baseline map of soil carbon in Alberta’s agricultural land using the University of Sydney’s measurement protocol.
+Food Water Wellness Foundation is working with producers, scientists, industry and governments to develop a baseline map of soil carbon in Alberta’s agricultural land.
 Effectively monitoring and measuring the carbon stocks of the province’s farms will enable the development of sound policies the tackle climate change and support our farmers at the same time

 To learn more about the project and how you can get involved please contact Kimberly Cornish at firstname.lastname@example.org